YouthToday/twitter_streaming/README.md

 ![image](https://user-images.githubusercontent.com/49230870/198406606-2cb80722-d2cc-41ab-8335-9a675a65a745.png)

 Before starting the whole process, you should already create a project on GCP and a cloud storage bucket.
-1. Create a cluster, using the command below.
+## 1. Create a cluster on GCP
+Use the command below.
 ```bash
 gcloud beta dataproc clusters create {cluster-name} \
 --region={project-region} \